-Getting the right expertise is the key for success in any business and that’s no less relevant when it comes to mobile app testing and test automation.
+Getting the right expertise is the key to success in any business and that’s no less relevant when it comes to mobile app testing and test automation.
 It is important to remember that at the end of the day, used tools and technology are just enablers.
 And those will work for you as well as your engineers and QA folks can utilize those in their daily work.
 So, what are the top criteria for the superb QA folks that you should consider to have in your team?

-As this is the last blog in series of 10 Best Practices for Mobile App Testing we started early October, we’ll be discussing briefly about the expertise and characteristics that are must-to-have to make your testing effort successful.
+As this is the last blog in series of 10 Best Practices for Mobile App Testing we started early October, we’ll be discussing briefly the expertise and characteristics that are must-to-have to make your testing effort successful.
 Even though mobile app testing can be tedious, it’s vital to the success of an app.
-In the long run, companies that rely the best resources in their testing save time fixing those nasty bugs in their apps, games and services, but more importantly, save money.
+In the long run, companies that rely on the best resources in their testing save time fixing those nasty bugs in their apps, games and services, but more importantly, save money.
 And superb resources save you even more!

 1. Passion for 5 stars only!

 Without passion to get your mobile app super robust and work as expected, by everyone – developers, testers and users – you are just delivering average.
-In some cases it may be enough but in today’s competitive application landscape average doesn’t score anymore.
+In some cases, it may be enough but in today’s competitive application landscape average doesn’t score anymore.
 A superb test automation individual really cares about the quality of the application and encourages others to do the same.
 In this test automation for your mobile apps/games is crucial – however, there are important things to consider when and what should be automated.
 A superb test automation individual is truly capable to recognize to clearly separate what should be automated and what not.

 2. Tech-savvy Approach

 It is popular to have testing teams staffed with people who have little or no programming skills/knowledge at all.
 Actually, there is a good reason for that nowadays: Despite many of testing methods and frameworks are programming-intensive, there are plenty of options today with different automatic exercisers, recorder-and-playback approaches and even with test automation frameworks that only require common sense.
-Testing for mobile app should not be driven by tools and technology – those are just enablers – but people should drive the test automation.
+Mobile app testing should not be driven by tools and technology – those are just enablers – but people should drive the test automation.

 3. Thinks Big

 The ideal tester has deep insights into how the users will use the application – starting from download to full use of it.
-By thinking big, QA folks focus on use cases, usability and user experience – managing all of this while building their test cases/scripts for mobile app.
+By thinking big, QA folks focus on use cases, usability and user experience – managing all of this while building their test cases/scripts for the mobile app.
 Naturally, this can a very challenging task but capability ‘think big’ makes superb QA tester stand out from the masses!

 4. Thinks Small